All members of the Jumpstart Micro Community should read this disclosure carefully

 Offering – Issuers use the Funding Portal tools to create a listing page of pertinent information for Investors to review and consider.
 Investors have the ability to ask questions in a public forum with other Investors to gain more insight.
 An offer may be debt with repayment terms and interest or equity (stock) where the Issuer sells shares in their company to Investors.

 Purchase – Investors can purchase the securities offered by an Issuer by selecting the “Invest Now” button.
-An Investor is then taken to an additional page and asked for more information such as a social security number and the amount of investment.
-They are also asked to confirm disclosure information.
+An Investor can then review the investment details and risk disclosures which they are also asked to acknowledge.
+On the page, they can process a secure payment.
 An email will be sent to confirm the details of the investment and include the amount being invested and the share price.
-In addition, instructions are sent on how to send the investment by ACH, wire or check.
 The investments always go into an Escrow Account with a bank to be held until the target amount being raised is met.
 If the target amount is not met by the closing date the investment is return by the bank.
 Jumpstart Micro does not hold any investor funds.
 There is also a right to cancel defined below.

 Issuance – Once the transaction is completed, the Issuer is responsible for issuing the security documents or shares to the Investors.
 If held by a Transfer Agent this is an electronic acknowledgement.
 If not, it will be a paper stock certificate or document sent.
 Additional notifications and annual reports are also required and defined below.